What is an FDA Recall? Why do they happen?

 Why Are FDA Recalls Difficult?

 As a QA manager or a food manufacturer, one of the worst things that could happen is being informed that there is a recall on one of your products by the FDA.
 Recalls are always expensive and difficult, not to mention the impact on your reputation that could take years to rebuild.
 It’s important to be proactive in order to minimize the potential risk of recalls in your food manufacturing and preparing processes.
-In this article, we will be discussing tips on how to prepare for a FDA food recall, and key ways to lessen the probability of an occurrence.
+In this article, we will be discussing tips on how to prepare for an FDA food recall, and key ways to lessen the probability of an occurrence.

 Try it out today!